mrudularavishankar-sangamone/WorldTimeDisplay/worldtimedisplay-app/README.md

         </div>
      )
      ```
-11. **Include page2.jsx reference in page1.jsx**
+10. Include Page2.jsx reference in Page1.jsx
     ```
-    import Page2 from './page2.jsx';
+    import Page2 from './Page2.jsx';
     ```
-    - Add <Page2/> React tag within the return() so that the contents of page2.jsx shows up on the screen.
+    - Add <Page2/> React tag within the return() so that the contents of Page2.jsx shows up on the screen.
       ```
       return(
          <div>